 Jim: When they can't jump out of the car.

 Kevin: And you look out that window and you're kid's thinking, I can't believe this conversation.
 You talk turkey.
 Who talks?
 Both parents.
 But namely, in your situation, Mr. Daly, you'll love this: Jean gets the privilege of doing most of it with those boys, because who knows better than a woman about how she wants to be treated?

 So again, an ominous warning to Jean is, hey Jean, you represent all of womanhood to these two boys, and that's why you never take any guff from them, ever.
 And that's why Jim steps in, okay, and treats you the way you need to be treated, because they're looking at Jim and say, "This is how you treat a woman."

 Kevin: So when I say the kids are taking copious notes on how you behave, how you interact and where you are spiritually and how you honor God in your home, I'm telling you, they're taking notes.
 They are good stenographers.

 Jim: Those are good things to know, Kevin.
 Let me end here, because it's important, I think.
 You talk about the 10 commandments to parents.
 Just touch on a couple of those, and John, let's post those on the website if Kevin's agreeable to that.
 Just for parents to get a handle on that.
 But you call it the 10 commandments for parents.
 What are a couple of those?

 Kevin: Well, a couple of them for sure is "Say 'Forgive me' when you're wrong."
 You never look bigger in your kid's eyes.
 "Tell me when I was wrong, but don't criticize me."
 You can criticize what they do.
 That's a fine line, but it's received completely differently.
 "Don't tell me what to do."
-Parents are always telling their kids to do [sic].
+Parents are always telling their kids [what] to do.
 "Allow kids to sort things out."
 "Never forget how important you are to me."
 Even when I seemingly want to blow you off, I really don't.